LesleyLai/digital-garden/content/Concepts/bias in data collection.md

 > [!warning]
 > When a selection process is bias, taking a larger sample does not reduce bias!
 >
-> In 1936 U.S. election, the magazine _Literary Digest_ predicted a landslide victory for Alfred Landon over Franklin Roosevelt, based on a poll of 2.4 million people.
+> For example, in 1936 U.S. election, the magazine _Literary Digest_ predicted a landslide victory for Alfred Landon over Franklin Roosevelt, based on a poll of 2.4 million people.
 However, Roosevelt ended up winning by a wide margin, 62% to 38%!

 ## See Also
 - [[./statistic bias|statistic bias]]